 Turn right side out and you’re done!
 SEW CUTE!

-Check out more projects with Kiss Me, Kate here:
+Check out more sewing projects with Kiss Me, Kate here:

 Adorable!
 Thanks.
 I want to make several today!
 But I don’t see the pattern download.
 Am I missing it?